thesuhas/CS302-SE-Notes/Unit 2/Software Architecture.md

 - **Analysis**: styles provide analytics that can be done on systems built that way such as deadlock detection, scheduling, etc.

 Similar to [Components and Connectors](#Component-and-Connector-Structure).

+## Architecture Patterns

+Proven approach of structuring and functioning of subsystems which has been used earlier and known to work for given problem.

+Potential solution to a recurring problem.

+#### Monolithic or Single-Tiered Architecture

+- Contains single layer with UI, manipulation of data and logic all in one.
+Eg: Microsoft Word

+#### Two-Tiered Architecture

+- User interface is part of the client system.
+- Business rules and data retrieval/manipulation is performed by a separate application, often on a physically different system.

+Eg: Client-Server Applications

+#### Three-Tiered Architecture

+- User interface, business layer (or the logic) and database are separate.
+- User interface just consists of the **display**.
+- Functionalities are provided through the **business layer** or **logic**.
+- Data is stored (persistent) in the **data tier**.